On head-to-head results as tie-breaker and consequent opportunities for collusion: Motivating examples

+In this section, two historical matches are revoked to highlight the serious consequences of preferring head-to-head results in tie-breaking for match-fixing opportunities.

+\begin{example} \citep[Section~3.9.3]{KendallLenten2017} Table~\ref{Table1} presents Group C in the 2004 UEFA European Football Championship after two matchdays.
 The top two teams advanced to the quarterfinals.
-If two or more teams in the group were equal on points on completion, the following tie-breaking criteria were applied in the order given: \begin{enumerate} \item Higher number of points obtained in the matches played among the teams in question; \item Superior goal difference in the matches among the teams in question; \item Number of goals scored in the matches among the teams in question; \end{enumerate} Further tie-breaking rules are not important for our discussion.
+If two or more teams in the group were equal on points on completion, the following tie-breaking criteria were applied in the order given: \begin{enumerate} \item Higher number of points obtained in the matches played among the teams in question; \item Superior goal difference in the matches played among the teams in question; \item Number of goals scored in the matches played among the teams in question; \end{enumerate} Further tie-breaking rules are not important for our discussion.

 Bulgaria could have finished with at most three points.
 Italy would have five points by defeating Bulgaria, thus, Italy might have qualified if Denmark and Sweden did not play a draw.
-If Denmark and Sweden would have drawn and the score had at least 2-2, then both of them would have qualified independently of the result of Italy vs.\ Bulgaria because the head-to-head records would have favoured both Denmark and Sweden over Italy (this condition would not be satisfied with a draw of 0-0 or 1-1).
-Therefore, the two Scandinavian teams had an opportunity to collude due to using head-to-head records. \end{example}
+If Denmark and Sweden would have drawn with a score of at least 2-2, then both of them would have qualified independently of the result of Italy vs.\ Bulgaria because the head-to-head results would have favoured both Denmark and Sweden over Italy (this condition would not be satisfied by a draw of 0-0 or 1-1).
+Therefore, the two Scandinavian teams had an opportunity to collude due to using head-to-head results as the primary tie-breaking principle.
+However, if the order of teams with equal points would have been primarily decided by goal difference among all teams including Bulgaria, such a collusion would be impossible. \end{example}

-To summarise, Denmark and Sweden knew that they will progress with a draw of 2-2.
-And the final result was 2-2, although both teams denied any collusion.
+To summarise, Denmark and Sweden knew that they would progress with a draw of 2-2.
+The final result of the match was 2-2, although both teams denied any accusation.

-\begin{example} Table~\ref{Table2} shows the standing of Group C in the 2017 UEFA European Under-21 Championship after two matchdays, with the games Italy vs.\ Germany and the Czech Republic vs.\ Denmark still to be played.
-The first tie-breaking criteria were analogous to the 2004 UEFA European Football Championship, see Example~\ref{Examp1}.
+\begin{example} Table~\ref{Table2} shows Group C in the 2017 UEFA European Under-21 Championship after two matchdays.
+The primary tie-breaking criteria were analogous to the 2004 UEFA European Football Championship, see Example~\ref{Examp1}.

 Besides the three group winners, the best runner-up also advanced to the semifinals.
-Obviously, the runners-up were evaluated based on the number of points, followed by goal difference.
+Obviously, the runners-up were evaluated based on their number of points, followed by goal difference.
 The other two groups were already finished, and the better second-placed team was Slovakia, which scored 6 and conceded 3 goals, implying a goal difference of $+3$.